pebueno/employee-management-app/README.md

 Visit http://localhost:3000 in your web browser to access the app.

+## Architecture
+### Front end

+In the frontend architecture, methods for interacting with the backend API and managing application state are centralized within React contexts which facilitate unit testing.
+The Context API is a lightweight solution for state management and eliminates prop drilling, also follows a component-based architecture without repetition of code and a clean architecture using functional programming.

+Additionally, the application implements Server-Side Rendering (SSR), allowing the server to render the initial HTML content for the client's request.
+This approach improves performance by sending pre-rendered HTML to the client, enhancing search engine optimization (SEO) and providing faster page loading times.

+### Back end

+The backend server follows a Model-View-Controller (MVC) architecture, which helps in organizing the codebase and separating concerns.
+Here's a brief overview of each component:

+- Routes: Handle incoming HTTP requests and direct them to the appropriate controller methods based on the request URL and HTTP method.

+- Controllers: Process the data received from the client and interact with the database using the corresponding models.
+They contain the business logic for handling various operations such as creating, reading, updating, and deleting records.

+- Models: Define the database schema using TypeScript classes and interact with the database using TypeORM.
+Each model corresponds to a database table and provides methods for performing CRUD operations.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.